News On Japan

 May 15 (News On Japan) - Many Japanese people agree that Japanese is a difficult language, especially for foreigners.
 They point out the complexity of homonyms, kanji characters, multiple writing systems (hiragana, katakana, kanji), and the different intonations that can change meaning—for example, the word "hashi" can mean either "bridge" or "chopsticks" depending on pronunciation.
 Even native speakers find this confusing.

 Several people noted that foreigners often make mistakes with particles like "wa" and "ga", and mixing up respectful and casual speech.
 Others explained that Japanese often omits the subject in sentences, which can be hard for learners used to the subject-verb-object order in English.
-This requires a good sense of context or the ability to "read the air" (understand unspoken cues).
+This requires a good sense of context or the ability to "read the air" (understand unspoken cues), something that Japanese immersion programs can help develop over time.

 Politeness levels, such as using "keigo" (honorific language), add to the complexity.
 Many said even native speakers sometimes misuse honorifics, so it's understandable that learners struggle.
 A common example was how "iu" (to say) becomes "ossharu" or "mōshiageru" depending on who's speaking to whom.